jaywyeee/arknights-calendar/README.md

 ### Features
 * Click an event to copy a permalink to the clipboard.

-## Tools
-This project is developed in Visual Studio Code.
-The SCSS and Pug are compiled with the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) and [Compile Hero](https://marketplace.visualstudio.com/items?itemName=Wscats.eno) extensions respectively.

 ## Contributions
 Pull requests are welcome, but please be advised that they are not guaranteed to be merged.
 For any questions or suggestions, please visit [Discussions](https://github.com/jaywyeee/arknights-calendar/discussions).